 Deal or no deal?
-It sounded much better coming from Noel Edmund than it does in regard to the future of the UK.
+It sounded much better coming from Noel Edmonds than it does in regard to the future of the UK.
 With one month to go, we are all none the wiser, but all the more frustrated.

 If the proposed deal is passed, personal data will continue to flow in its current form until 2020 whilst a longer-term solution is put in place.